HITEQ Health Center Behavioral Health Integrator Badge

 HITEQ Highlights: Integrating Patient Self-Monitoring Blood Pressure Within Office-Based Hypertension Management

 Coming out of the pandemic, much of the conversation about virtual care has tended to focus on synchronous telehealth audio and video visits.
-This HITEQ Highlights dives deeper into another potentially supportive and valuable strategy in the suite of virtually enabled care: Remote Patient Monitoring.
-Join us for a presentation by Clinical Pharmacist and Associate Clinical Professor, Michelle Jacobs, as she describes the experience of DotHouse Health in integrating patient self-monitoring of blood pressure within an office based hypertension management approach.
-This session will include topics such as the evidence base for a self-monitoring blood pressure program, best practices in hypertension management through a self-monitoring program, and technology barriers and challenges to remote blood pressure monitoring.
+This HITEQ Highlights dived deeper into another potentially supportive and valuable strategy in the suite of virtually enabled care.
+Attendees joined us for a presentation by Clinical Pharmacist and Associate Clinical Professor, Michelle Jacobs, as she described the experience of integrating patient self-monitoring of blood pressure within an office based hypertension management approach.
+This session included topics such as the evidence base for a self-monitoring blood pressure program, best practices in hypertension management through a self-monitoring program, and technology barriers and challenges to remote blood pressure monitoring.

 Health Center Remote Patient Monitoring and Digital Health Session 1: Defining the Problem